MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ```

-Exit the container by typing <b>exit<b>.
+Exit the container by typing <b>exit</b>.
 This will stop the console session, stop the container, and place you back in the command session of the host.
 ```
 exit
 ```